Ukraine aims to conduct counter-offensive actions in 2024, top commander says | Law-Order

 The Ukrainian military will stabilize the battlefield situation shortly and aims to form units for counter-offensive actions later this year, a top military commander said on Wednesday.

-President Volodymyr Zelenskiy said that Russia would try to prepare a new offensive this spring or summer, but that Kyiv had a battlefield plan of its own.
+President Volodymyr Zelenskiy said last month that Russia would try to mount a new offensive this spring or summer, but that Kyiv had a battlefield plan of its own.
+Ukrainian military spokesperson Dmytro Lykhoviy told national television on Wednesday that Russian forces were now unable to gain new ground near Avdiivka.

+Lykhoviy restated earlier assessments that Russian troops were instead focusing on an area to the south, near the village of Novomykhailivka.
+Maksym Zhorin, a Ukrainian commander in the area, also said Russian forces were having difficulty making headway since the capture of Avdiivka and a number of neighbouring villages.
+Their latest target, he said, was the village of Orlivka.
+"They are constantly attempting to advance and make progress wherever possible," Zhorin wrote on Telegram.
+"Despite significant losses, they persist in launching assaults, both day and night."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)